 ‘No one loves you like your grandparents’

-The Visit is a 2015 American horror feature film written and directed by M. Night Shyamalan (The Sixth Sense; The Village; Signs).
+The Visit is a 2015 American horror film written and directed by M. Night Shyamalan (Old; The Sixth Sense; The Village; Signs).
 It was co-produced by Jason Blum (Paranormal Activity; Sinister; Insidious and their sequels).

-Kathryn Hahn, Ed Oxenbould, Erica Lynne Marszalek, Peter McRobbie, Olivia DeJonge, Deanna Dunagan, Benjamin Kanes, Jon Douglas Rainey, Brian Gildea, Shawn Gonzalez, Richard Barlow, Steve Annan, and Michael Mariano.
+The movie stars Kathryn Hahn, Ed Oxenbould, Erica Lynne Marszalek, Peter McRobbie, Olivia DeJonge, Deanna Dunagan, Benjamin Kanes, Jon Douglas Rainey, Brian Gildea, Shawn Gonzalez, Richard Barlow, Steve Annan and Michael Mariano.

 The Visit was released theatrically on September 11th, 2015.